ePrescribing General Questions

 Do ePrescriptions change how PBS claims are made?

-PBS claiming is a function of the dispensing software.
-As a result, the introduction of ePrescriptions does not change the way the PBS claims are made.
+PBS claiming is a function of the dispensing software, so the introduction of ePrescriptions does not change the way the PBS claims are made.
+As there is no paper prescription there are no stickers required and the legal document is in the prescription exchange.

 What about defer prescriptions with ePrescriptions?